S3cur1tyH4ggis/ICS-Security-Products/README.md

 This project is an attempt to solve the problem of knowing where to go to find out about useful products in the ICS security space.
 It is inspired by @Ka0sKl0wN's list of ICS Security study resources at https://github.com/Ka0sKl0wN/ICS-Security-Study-Resources

 It is not exhaustive.
 It is vendor-neutral.
-The key requirement for a product being on a list is that ICS/OT defenders find it useful for securing their environments.
+The key requirements for a product being on a list is that ICS/OT defenders find it useful for securing their environments, it is available (no vapourware or obsolete products), and it is from a reputable source.

 ## Product Categories